Ledger

 Use GraphQL queries and mutations to read, write, list, and delete KV records:

-Query.kv(): Get the current KV record for a(namespace, key)pair.Query.kvs(): List KV records by namespace or custom index.KVValue.history(): Read the version history for a KV record.Mutation.kv.put(): Create or replace a KV record.Mutation.kv.delete(): Delete the current KV record for a(namespace, key)pair.Mutation.schema.createIndex(): Create a custom index onKV.
+Query.kv(): Get the current KV record for a(namespace, key)pair.Query.kvs(): List KV records by namespace or custom index.KVValue.history(): Read the version history for a KV record.Mutation.kv.put(): Create or replace a KV record.Mutation.kv.update(): Evaluate patch expressions and merge them into an existing KV record.Mutation.kv.delete(): Delete the current KV record for a(namespace, key)pair.Mutation.schema.createIndex(): Create a custom index onKV.

 Further Reading